anshumansingh/SQLNotes/08-schema-design1.md

 3. Each batch of Scaler will have multiple students.
 4. Each batch has multiple classes.
 5. For each class, store the name, date and time, instructor of the class.
-6. For every student, we store their name, graduation year, University name, email, phone number.
+6. For every student, we store their name, graduation year, University name, email, phone number and also attendance of each class they are present or watch.
 7. Every student has a buddy, who is also a student.
-8. A student may move from one batch to another.
+8. A student may move from one batch to another, but can be part of multiple batches across their journey but at a current point they should belong to single batch.
 9. For each batch a student moves to, the date of starting is stored.
 10. Every student has a mentor.
-11. For every mentor, we store their name and current company name.
+11. For every mentor, we store their name and current company name and no.of sessions they have taken.
 12. Store information about all mentor sessions (time, duration, student, mentor, student rating, mentor rating).
 13. For every batch, store if it is an Academy-batch or a DSML-batch.